pantheon-systems/documentation/source/_docs/redirects.md

 ---
 It's often useful to redirect requests to a different domain or path.
 While it's technically possible to use Drupal or WordPress to perform the redirect, it's faster and more efficient to redirect without having to fully bootstrap your web application.
 <div class="alert alert-danger" role="alert">
-<h4>Warning</h4>
+<h3 class="info">Warning</h3>
-When using multiple snippets, be sure to step through the logic.
+<p>When using multiple snippets, be sure to step through the logic.
 This is particularly important when redirecting to a common domain while also incorporating redirects for specific pages.
 All <code>if</code> conditional statements need to be in the correct order.
-For example, a wholesale redirect executed <em>prior</em> to redirects for specific pages would likely prevent the second statement from being evaluated.
+For example, a wholesale redirect executed <em>prior</em> to redirects for specific pages would likely prevent the second statement from being evaluated.</p>
 </div>